-The program consists of 40 credit hours to be completed over the course of three semesters.
-In the fall and winter terms, students must complete 32 course credits, including the mandatory courses of Foundations of Gender Studies I and II, a methodology course, and two semesters of Academic Writing.
+The program consists of 30 credit hours to be completed over the course of three semesters.
+In the fall and winter terms, students must complete 20-course credits, including the mandatory courses of Foundations of Gender Studies I and II, a methodology course, and two semesters of Academic Writing.
 The remaining courses are chosen from among the department’s offerings which cover a range of topics and disciplinary approaches.
 It is also possible to take classes in other CEU departments.
-In the spring term, students earn a final 4 credits for the thesis writing workshop and 4 for thesis writing.
+In the spring term, students earn a final 4 credits for the thesis writing workshop and 6 for thesis writing.

 By the end of the year, MA students must complete an original research thesis under the guidance of a faculty supervisor.
 The thesis is then defended orally in front of a faculty committee at the end of the academic year and the final text is made publicly available online through the CEU library.

 Applicants must have completed a four-year BA degree to be eligible for the one-year MA program (prospective students with a three-year BA only should see the 2-year MA program in Critical Gender Studies).
-In addition to meeting the general CEU admissions requirements, applicants must attach a 500-word typewritten essay on the relevance of their academic/professional background to graduate study at CEU and to their future career goals.
-For information on CEU admissions requirements and application process, please consult the main CEU website.
+Applicants must meet the general CEU admissions requirements (outlined on the main CEU website).
+As for the Academic Writing Submission, they have to submit a 500-word essay on the relevance of their academic/professional background to graduate study at CEU and to their future career goals.
 For specific guidelines in preparing an application to Gender Studies programs, click HERE (do not apply without reading all of these instructions!).

 For more information please contact Anna Cseh, MA Program Coordinator.